Traveling Waves for a Microscopic Model of Traffic Flow: Concluding Remark

 It's interesting and also non-trivial to study the same particle model on a road with rough conditions.
 For example, let $\kappa(x)$ denote the speed limit (which reflects the road condition), and assume that it is a piecewise constant function with a jump at $x=0$.
 One would like to seek stationary traveling waves for the FtL model, around $x=0$.
 The corresponding macroscopic model

 is a scalar conservation law with discontinuous flux.
 In existing literature, admissibility conditions on the jump at $x=0$ are derived through the viscous model

 and take the vanishing viscosity limit $\ve\to 0+$.
 However, our preliminary analysis shows a rather different scenario for limits of the FtL model, as $\ell \to 0$, where many of the vanishing viscosity limits are actually not admissible.
-Details will come in a future work.
+Details are in a forthcoming work~\cite{ShenDDDE2017}.